cshiong/encrypt/README.md

  it will ask you password to fulfill the command, the password is the only thing you need to remember when you encrypt or decrypt file. if you forget it, there is no way to redeem it.

+ *Note: for directory we will encrypt the folder and archived into .zip file, if the output file name not provided .zip suffix, it will be added.

 # Technology